UPDATE: Suspect killed himself after shooting federal agent in Racine, U.S. Marshals Service says

-According to the Marshals, no law enforcement officers fired weapons during the raid: They were fired upon, then the male suspect killed himself.

-The alert from the Racine Police Department listed the address as 3720 Clairmont St. and referred to the situation as a "critical incident."
+An alert from the Racine Police Department (which listed an address next door to 3722 Clairmont St.) referred to the situation as a "critical incident."
 A later alert listed the situation as being "in the area of Sovereign Drive and Biscayne Avenue," one block east of Clairmont.
+3722 Clairmont St. is the address of the home that was actually targeted in the raid, Racine Police confirmed.

-An alert sent to smartphones within radius of more than three miles from the home told residents to "remain in your homes until the situation has been resolved."
+An alert sent to smartphones within a radius of more than three miles from the home at about 9:15 a.m. told residents to "remain in your homes until the situation has been resolved."
+At 3:05 p.m., another alert went out saying that the "shelter in place recommendation" for the area had been lifted.

 At about 9:20 a.m. a witness, Erna Sabic, said she heard the sounds of breaking glass and tear gas being deployed by law enforcement.